icefoxen/joxa/README.md

 * Docs use an old version of Sphinx.
 Valid, but now would be better to rebuild them using ExDoc.
 Not sure how well ExDoc supports random languages though.
 * Honestly would be nice if it just compiled to readable Erlang, like Fennel does.
 Could we even make an antifennel-like Erlang-to-Joxa compiler?
 Maybe!
 * Can we do anything with `dialyzer`?
 Maybe.
 That's a bit of a future subproject.
+* Hoo boy the backtraces could use some work.

 ## Bugs